jellyfin/jellyfin-media-player/README.md

 If you're happy just building from the command line then run CMake for the ninja build tool:

-* Install nina with homebrew:
+* Install ninja with homebrew:
   * ``brew install ninja``
 * Install mpv and other dependencies with homebrew:
   * ``brew install mpv --with-shared --HEAD``